tldr-pages/tldr/pages/windows/dir.md

 # dir

 > List directory contents.
+Wildcards are supported.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/dir>.

-- Show the contents of the current directory:
+- Print the contents of the current directory:

 `dir`

-- Show the contents of a given directory:
+- Print the contents of the specified directories:

-`dir {{path/to/directory}}`
+`dir {{path/to/directory1 path/to/directory2 ...}}`

-- Show the contents of the current directory, including hidden ones:
+- Print the files/subdirectories of the current directory with the specified [a]ttributes:

-`dir /A`

-- Show the contents of a given directory, including hidden ones:

-`dir {{path/to/directory}} /A`
+`dir /a {{attributes}}`